-Brother of 2013 Lions tourist Mako, Billy spent the opening two years of his career at London Wasps before announcing in the summer of 2013 that he would be joining brother Mako at Saracens.
-The big number 8 now has 18 caps under his belt and was selected into England's RWC squad, coming off the bench in the opening game against Fiji scoring a try but strained knee ligaments in round 2 defeat to Wales ended his tournament.
+Billy spent the opening two years of his career at London Wasps before announcing in the summer of 2013 that he would be joining brother Mako at Saracens.
+The big number 8 and was selected into England's RWC squad, coming off the bench in the opening game against Fiji scoring a try but strained knee ligaments in round 2 defeat to Wales ended his tournament.

-In February 2016 Billy, along with his brother Mako, signed two-year contract extensions with Saracens which will keep them at Allianz Park until 2019.
+In February 2016 Billy, along with his brother Mako, signed two-year contract extensions with Saracens which would keep them at Allianz Park until 2019.

-Vunipola was included in a six-man shortlist for World Rugby Player of the Year 2016 and was awarded with three man of the match awards in England's Six Nations Grand Slam-winning campaign, while also performing admirably in England's 3-0 series triumph touring Australia in Summer 2016.
+2016 was a big year for Vunipola as he was included in a six-man shortlist for World Rugby Player of the Year 2016 and was awarded with three-man of the match awards in England's Six Nations Grand Slam-winning campaign, while also performing admirably in England's 3-0 series triumph touring Australia in Summer 2016.

-Billy was selected in his maiden British and Irish Lions tour, as he made the 41-man squad to tour NZ.
+He was selected in his maiden British and Irish Lions tour, as he made the 41-man squad to tour NZ.
 At the time of selection, Vunipola had made 36 England caps.
-Unfortunately, Vunipola was forced to withdraw from the squad after occurring a shoulder injury in Saracens' Premiership Semi Final defeat to Exeter Chiefs.
+Unfortunately, he was forced to withdraw from the squad after occurring a shoulder injury in Saracens' Premiership Semi-Final defeat to Exeter Chiefs.